ananyakgarg/llm-inference-optimization/README.md

 - Token generation speed analysis

 ### Raw Inference Time
-The image below shows the raw, averaged inference time for the three different models.
+Below shows the raw, averaged inference time for the three different models.
 As we can see, the quantized-aware training method was the fastest.
 ```
 ==================================================
 Benchmark Summary: